jrs0/hbr_models/modelling.md

 ## Acute Coronoary Syndrome (ACS) Inclusion Definition

-Patients with an ACS episode defined by the following ICD-10 codes are included in the analysis[^8]:
+Patients with a myocardial infarction (MI) defined by the following ICD-10 codes are included in the analysis[^8]:

 | ICD-10 | Description | STEMI/NSTEMI |
 | I21.0 | Acute transmural myocardial infarction of anterior wall | STEMI |